Dwell

 Special case for Direct, Z Level and Wtype Grooving operations.

-The dwell defined in strategy is not applied on all the toolpath for thos 3 operations.
-In a way, we can consider that the roughing passes are decomposed in 2 paths:
+The dwell defined in strategy is not applied on all the toolpath for those three operations.
+In a way, we can consider that the roughing passes are decomposed in two paths:

 ‘roughing' passes: vertical plunges are done by the tool and there the dwell can be applied.